mvermeeren/variational-symmetries/README.md

 	* tools/init_continuous.sage
 	* tools/output.sage

-This software is written was developed in SageMath 8.1 by
+This software was developed in SageMath 8.1 by

 	Mats Vermeeren
 	TU Berlin